 Rare Pictorial Map of Hollywood By A Noteworthy Hollywood Figure

-Rare whimsical pictorial map drawn by Harold Grieve in 1926 (and signed by Grieve in 1989).
+Rare whimsical pictorial map drawn by Harold Grieve in 1926.
 The present example notes that the map was scanned by Heinz-Weber Inc." a process which was invented by the company in about 1965.

 Grieve is also known for creating actress Colleen Moore's famous $500,000 doll house which is currently on display at Chicago's Museum of Science and Industry.
 Always involved in the film community, Grieve was among the founding members of the Academy of Motion Picture Arts and Sciences.